Kaushiksaha1999/Dugga/README.md

 # Dugga
 We are creating this project with the latest web technologied link HTML7, CSS5, JS and firebase.<br/>
 #### Vission and Mission -
-We rcciitians created this for live telecasting of Durga Pujas Retuals, also who are present outside of bengal, we are targeting to reach the the reprsen our grate FASTIVAL Durgaa Puja
+We rcciitians created this website for live telecasting Durga Pujas Retuals.
+Due to corona pandemic most of people will stay at home so it will going help maintaining social distanceing along with givw us live pandal hopping.
+We also targeting those who are presently stays outside of Bengal by giving them an oppurtunity to take closer looks of our gratest FESTIVAL Durgaa Puja.

 # Contributors